What is condition monitoring (CM)?

 Condition monitoring relies on continuous data collection from sensors and other sources to prevent or mitigate problems.
 The Industrial Internet of Things, on the other hand, is a network of interconnected devices and equipment sensors that communicate with each other and with the cloud to collect and share data.

-These features provide maintenance departments more sophisticated analyses, allow them utilize data from multiple machines simultaneously, and helps them automate processes that would ordinarily require maintenance technicians (and their associated costs).
+These features provide maintenance departments more sophisticated analyses, allow them to use data from multiple machines simultaneously and helps them automate processes that would ordinarily require maintenance technicians (and their associated costs).
 Ultimately, condition monitoring systems and the IIoT make it possible to transform the way organizations maintain and monitor key assets, processes and systems, improving the reliability, efficiency and safety of its maintenance operation.

 Benefits of condition monitoring